Assessment

 Please note that there is a cut-off date for submitting extenuating circumstances.
 Details can be found below.

-1. For Essex-validated courses, please go to the Essex website for guidance on ECs.
-You may also download the EC form.
-Please note that you must aim to submit the Essex Extenuating Circumstance form a week before the coursework submission deadline OR in advance of the next upcoming exam board.
-For further details on EC submission deadlines, please contact your course administrator or Academic Quality.
+1. You must aim to submit the MyTAP Extenuating Circumstances form a week before the coursework submission deadline OR in advance of the next upcoming exam board.
+For further details on EC submission deadlines, please contact your course administrator or Academic Quality at the new extenuating circumstances mailbox: extenuatingcircumstances@tavi-port.nhs.uk.

-7. If you’re not happy with the outcome, you can make an appeal.
-See below (if I’m not happy with my marks)
+3. If you’re not happy with the outcome, you can make an appeal.
+See below (if I’m not happy with my marks).

 I need to get ethical approval for my assignment.
 What do I need to do?